lyndseybrowning/lyndseybrowning.github.io/_posts/2016-01-10-100-days-of-code-day-1.markdown

 });
 ```

-*See the Link to Project at the bottom of the page to view the full code*
+*See the Link to Project at the bottom of the page to view the full code.
+Please ask any questions in the comments below.*

 **Thoughts for Day 2:** I want to continue expanding the API by creating some routes.